Philadelphia Phillies: Years of struggles (1984–2000)

-During this time, the Phillies often struggled to attract more than 25,000 people to Veterans Stadium, the biggest in the National League at the time (at over 62,000 seats).
+During this period, the Phillies often struggled to attract more than 25,000 people to Veterans Stadium, which had the largest capacity in the National League at the time (over 62,000 seats).
 Even crowds of 40,000 were swallowed up by the cavernous environment.
+In 1992, the Phillies unveiled a new logo and uniform set, replacing the maroon color set with a more classic red and blue look, a style similar to those used during the days of the "Whiz Kids".